 Special report on MCI

-The 2022 edition of Alzheimer’s Association Alzheimer’s Disease Facts and Figures features a special report, More Than Normal Aging: Understanding Mild Cognitive Impairment, that examines the challenges physicians and the American public face in understanding and diagnosing MCI.
+The 2022 edition of Alzheimer’s Association Alzheimer’s Disease Facts and Figures featured a special report, More Than Normal Aging: Understanding Mild Cognitive Impairment, that examined the challenges physicians and the American public face in understanding and diagnosing MCI.

 Among the facts:

 - Approximately 12% to 18% of people age 60 or older are living with MCI.

 - An estimated 10% to 15% of individuals living with MCI develop dementia each year.

 - About one-third of people living with MCI due to Alzheimer’s disease develop dementia within five years.